 THE CHICAGO COACH HOUSE & ACCESSORY DWELLING UNIT RENAISSANCE IS HERE

-Repealing a 64-year-ban on the typology, the Additional Substitute Dwelling (ADU) ordinance (propelled in part by Streets Blog Chicago’s Steven Vance) will permit the building of ADUs and coach houses in five designated pilot zones spread across north, northwest, west, south, and southeast areas of Chicago.
-There will be an accompanying grant program targeted at helping lower-to-moderate-income households make existing ADUs become code-compliant.
+Repealing a 64-year-ban on the typology, the Additional Substitute Dwelling (ADU) ordinance (propelled in part by Streets Blog Chicago’s Steven Vance) permits the building of ADUs and coach houses in five designated pilot zones.
+The zones are spread across Chicago’s north, northwest, west, south, and southeast areas.
+There will be an accompanying grant program to help lower- to moderate-income households make existing ADUs code-compliant.
 Additional funding will be offered if the ADU becomes accessible.

 PILOT ZONES FOR THE NEW ADU ORDINANCE